 Donald Cried finds Wall Street banker Peter Latang (Wakeman) returning to his working class hometown to bury his grandmother.
 When Peter loses his wallet and finds himself stranded without a car, he is forced to knock on the door of his former neighbor, childhood friend, and extreme weirdo Donald Treebeck (Avedisian).
 What starts as a request for a few bucks and a ride turns into a full awkward day of hanging out with Donald, revisiting old haunts, rehashing old times, and navigating Donald’s eccentric personality.

 After its premiere at SXSW in 2016, the film was picked up by The Orchard for distribution and also attracted the attention of Rough House Pictures’ David Gordon Green, Jody Hill, Danny McBride, and Brandon James, who signed on to help shepherd the film as Executive Producers.
 Donald Cried hits select theaters on March 3, 2017.
-[UPDATE: The film is now available to stream on Netflix.]
+[UPDATE: The film is now available to stream on Netflix and Kanopy.]

 We had a chance to speak with two of the driving forces behind the film, writer/director/star Kris Avedisian and co-story writer/star Jesse Wakeman.